Sam Henry (musicologist): Legacy

 and many others.
 Andy Irvine, who first consulted the Dublin set in the mid-1960s, has interpreted an extensive selection of its songs since the early 1970s as a solo artist and with Planxty, Paul Brady, Patrick Street, and Mozaik.

 In addition to his collection of songs, Henry left behind a large aggregate of 11,000 items, comprising photographs and documents, donated to the Coleraine Museum by his grandson, Gordon Craig, on 25 August 2011.

+The Portstewart-based musician and researcher Grainne Milner-McLoone recorded and released an album of songs associated with her PhD, The Songs of Sam Henry (2022) under the name Grainne Eve.

 A documentary in two episodes on Songs of the People was aired by the BBC, during April 2019.